entrecode/ec.datamanager.js/readme.md

 - adds support for public permission checks
 - adds logout function for deleting and resetting a datamanager sdk instance
 - adds global error callback to datamanager object
+- nested elements are proper resources with `nestedEntry`
 - bugfixes

 ### 0.6.3